UzorNwokeaka/UzorNwokeaka/README.md

 Hi there, My name is Uzor Nwokeaka.
-I'm a Data Scientist with interest in Machine Learning, Deep Learning & Artificial Intelligence.
+I'm a Data Scientist & ML Engineer with interest in Machine Learning, Deep Learning & Artificial Intelligence.

 **Skills and Experience**